Berarajib4/Berarajib4/README.md

 - 👋
 Hi, I’m Rajib Bera
 - 👀 I’m interested in Programming and solve critical problems to build reliable, scalable application
-- 🌱 I’m currently a working professional and basically working with some technologies like .net core, BLAZOR WEB ASSEMBLY, asp.net, JavaScript,C# and worked in several running projects for well known international clients where apart from a team member, I'm also lead in some of them
+- 🌱 I’m currently a working professional and basically working with some technologies like .Net Core, BLAZOR WEB ASSEMBLY, Asp.net, JavaScript, C#, Sql Server, Jquery, Docker, Jenkins and worked in several running projects for well known international clients both as  a part from a team but also lead in some of them
+- Please visit my LinkedIn profile for more accurate and updated information about mu skills and work
 - 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me with email rajib2017bera@gmail.com
+- Thank you for visit my profile

 <!---
 Berarajib4/Berarajib4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.